Norcim rc electronics home page…..

 Working but a channel(s) is missing this fault can often be traced to an incorrect setting of one of the joystick pots.
 All the stick pots must be pre-set so that their wiper is at mid position, when the sticks and in-flight trims are at a centre position.
 This can be checked using a multimeter.

 It is also possible that one of the crimped connectors of the plug-in flylead from the stick, has not located correctly in the plastic shell and as a result, the crimp has pushed out of the top of the shell.
-Relocating the crimp, making sure that the small plastic fingers of the shell are pushed in to secure the crimp, is usually a cure.
+Relocating the crimp, making sure that the small plastic fingers of the shell are pushed into secure the crimp, are usually a cure.

 Another possibility is a blown diode (usually caused by accidental shorting of the board to the edge of the metal case, during testing and adjustment).
 Often this can be confirmed using a multimeter on low Ohms setting across each diode in turn (there are 10 of them!), to find the ‘odd one out’, followed by replacement.